 The Board has adopted a securities trading policy that specifically precludes directors and officers from buying or selling shares during specified blackout periods relative to the announcement of the annual or half-year results or if in possession of price sensitive information not generally available to the public.
 Employees are not to deal in shares on a short term basis nor are they permitted to limit the economic risk of owning Korvest shares through the use of hedging.
-A copy of the policy is available on online on the Company's website page at www.korvest.com.au/assets/downloads/Revised-Securities-Trading-Policy.pdf and details of directors' individual shareholdings are set out in the 2016 annual report.
+A copy of the policy is available online on the Company's website at: Securities Trading Policy and details of directors' individual shareholdings are set out in the 2023 annual report.